fmmarmello/alphabook_web/.kilocode/rules/memory-bank/architecture.md

 - **PostgreSQL (Primary)**: Production and staging database after the migration
 - **SQLite (Legacy/Fallback)**: Maintained for local/offline workflows when PostgreSQL is unavailable
 - **Prisma ORM**: Type-safe database access with schema migrations
+- **Order-Budget Relationship**: Orders require a unique `budgetId`, removing duplicated fields and storing only production-specific metadata
 - **Audit Trail**: Automatic tracking of creation and modification timestamps
 - **Enhanced Enum System**: BudgetStatus, OrderStatus, and OrderType enums for state management